 Details: This event claims they will have mazes, a live DJ and musical performances, plus alcohol, food, and private cabanas.
 We have no idea how this is possible, since haunted attractions of this sort are not permitted in L.A.
 County this year.
-They even go so far as to say they will be “CDC” COVID representatives on site.
+They even go so far as to say they will have “CDC” COVID representatives on site.
 Ummm OK.
 If anyone attends, let us know how it goes!

 Haunts Confirmed Closed for 2020